Rehabilitation for Alcohol and Other Substance Abuse

 One group of people who need rehabilitation are those with substance use disorders (SUD).
 A SUD is a diagnosable mental health condition marked by a series of unwanted symptoms that present after some time of using substances, like alcohol and other drugs.

 - Use alcohol and other drugs in higher amounts than intended for periods longer than intended.

-- Spend large amounts of time trying to get, use, and recovery from the drugs of abuse.
+- Spend large amounts of time trying to get, use and recover from the drugs of abuse.

 - Make frequent attempts to cut back or end their use with poor results.